VrushankPatel/interview-matters/system-design/system-design-basics/README.md

   - `GET /{alias}` -> 302 redirect to original URL
 - **Deployment Notes:** Deploy on Kubernetes for auto-scaling, use CDN (Cloudflare) for global redirect caching, database sharding by hash for scalability.

-## Real-world Examples
+## Real-world Examples & Use Cases
-- Netflix: Uses microservices with API gateways.
+- Netflix: Uses microservices with API gateways for scalability.
-- Twitter: Employs sharding for tweets database.
+- Twitter: Employs sharding for tweets database to handle billions of posts.
+- Use case: URL shortener for social sharing, requiring high availability and low latency.

 ## Code Examples
 ### Simple Load Balancer Simulation